Monday, October 30, 2006

 Notre Dame de Paris This is a DVD you don't want to miss.
 Based on Victor Hugo's classic, the music, dancing, and singing is marvelous.
 Garou and Helen Segara do a terrific job of acting and singing in this.
 The CD is wonderful, too.
 Be sure to get the French version because in English some of the dynamics gets lost.

 Love Music?
 Love Singing?
 Love Opera?
 Love Dancing?
 Then this is the DVD for you.
 The "purists" claim it isn't opera but for me, a real opera fan, this is a terrific work of art starring Garou and Helen Segara.
 It is powerful and riveting.
 I wish it would be revived and tour the United States.
 I play the CD over and over, too.
 The English version loses something in translation, so I prefer the French version.
-I think Victor Hugo would approve of this version of his classic.

 Friday, October 27, 2006